 You must declare any other employment or business interests you intend to maintain, if offered a detective constable position.
 We will need to check that these are not in conflict with employment in the Met in any way.

 If you do have any criminial convictions or cautions on record you can still apply, eligibility will depend on the age and nature of the offence.
 We're unable to confirm whether your convictions record will affect your application before you apply, but will determine this from the full and confidential information provided during the recruitment and selection process.

-If you don't tell us about any cautions, investigations or criminal convictions that may be linked to you at an early stage, your application could be refused simply because you weren't open and up front, whereas it might have been accepted if you were.
+If you don't tell us about any cautions, investigations or criminal convictions that may be linked to you at an early stage, your application could be refused simply because you weren't open and up front, but it might have been accepted if you were.
 If in any doubt, disclose the information.

 Whilst our health and fitness requirements are not nearly as demanding as is often assumed, you will need to be able to cope with the physical and mental demands of the job.
 Certain medical conditions may prevent this.